Arnold2006/SendFile/README.md

 ⚙️ Configuration
 File size limit → set in your php.ini
 File expiration time → edit index.php
-Storage path → configure inindex.php
+Storage path → configure index.php

 📸 Screenshots
 ![2025-10-02 11_29_39-DesktopNotification](https://github.com/user-attachments/assets/7d43228a-3d13-458a-945e-bd631d904142)

+cleanup_shares.sh should be run as a cron job.
+It deletes files older than x days

 🛡️ Disclaimer
 SendFile is a hobby project for personal and team use.